brucechanglongxu/brucechanglongxu.github.io/_posts/2020-12-27-TrigeminalNeuralgia.md

 layout: post
 ---

 This is a summary and review of the paper published by Giorgio Curccu, Giulia Di Stefano and Andrew Truini titled *"Trigeminal Neuralgia"* in the New England Journal of Medicine.
+This disease is fascinating in every sense of the word.

 *Broadly*: Trigeminal neuralgia is an extremely painful condition that afflicts the nervous system, in particular the trigeminal nerve - any form of facial stimulation can cause pain analogous to that of "electric sensation".